aarongodin/jsonschema/README.md

 ### String Formats

 JSON Schema provides a number of format keywords that require the validation to restrict the string to values matching the format.
-To make that a reality quickly in this module, I copied the regex's found in the `jsonschema` module found on [npm](https://www.npmjs.com/package/jsonschema).

-Based on issues existing on that module's GitHub, I have found that not all of them are "perfect".
-I will be reviewing them before a future release to determine whether each format can be solved with regex, and replacing them with a lexer where needed.
+This module pulls in [crystal-validator](https://github.com/Nicolab/crystal-validator) to perform most of the validations, and relies on regex for the rest.

 ### Illogical Schema